When is Rabi’-ul-Awwal?

-The Prophet (saw) and his Companion, Abu Bakr (ra), emigrated from Makkah to Yathrib during Rabi’-ul-Awwal.
+The Prophet (saw) and his Companion, Abu Bakr (ra), immigrated from Makkah to Yathrib during Rabi’-ul-Awwal.
 This event is known as the Hijrah, and we date the Islamic calendar from it (the first year they spent in Madinah was the first Islamic year).
 The Islamic year is denoted by ‘AH’, which stands for ‘After Hijrah’.
-We are currently in the year 1441 AH.

 Umar (ra) said, ‘The Hijrah has separated truth from falsehood, so calculate dates from it’.
 (Ibn Hajar al-Asqalani)

 The Prophet (saw) left Makkah with Abu Bakr (ra) and they crossed the desert to Quba, a town near Yathrib.
-They stayed there for three days and built the first masjid, before travelling on to Yathrib, where they would begin building a second masjid, known today as Masjid An-Nabi.
+They stayed there for three days and built the first masjid, before travelling to Yathrib, where they would begin building a second one known today as Masjid An-Nabi.

 The Prophet (saw) greeted the people of Quba by saying, ‘O people, give one another greetings of peace, feed the hungry, honour the ties of kinship, and pray in the hours when men sleep.
 Then you shall enter Paradise in peace’.
 The anniversary of the Hijrah should remind us of these words.

 In both Quba and Madinah, the Prophet (saw) established a community centered around Allah’s worship, where the beautiful lessons of the Qur’an and Sunnah were followed.
 The Prophet (saw) said, ‘Leave me as I leave you, for the people who were before you were ruined because of their questions and their differences over their prophets.
 So, if I forbid you to do something, then keep away from it.
 And if I order you to do something, then do of it as much as you can’.
 (Bukhari)